 Studies have found that the diet does help with assisting weight loss and decreases blood sugar levels.
 Some have even found that the diet slows the development of Alzheimer’s disease.

-If your perfect idea of a yummy meal is a carb loaded one, this diet is probably not for you.
-It’s also quite difficult to sustain- which makes it perfect for short term rapid weight loss, but difficult for long term.
+If your perfect idea of a yummy meal is a carb-loaded one, this diet is probably not for you.
+It’s also quite difficult to sustain- which makes it perfect for short term rapid weight loss, but difficult for the long term.

 Exercising on the Keto Diet:

 It’s inspired by the eating habits of people who live near the Mediterranean.
 Think plant-based food, fish and lots of olive oil on everything.
 Whole grains are a big part of the diet.
 An important part of the diet is how you consume food- eating with friends and family while drinking red wine is greatly encouraged.

 Think excellent nutrition and no processed foods.
 The Mediterranean diet eliminates everything processed and only focus on fresh fruit and veggies, as well as healthy fats.
 The benefits of this diet are very well documented, especially the effects it has on heart health.
 It’s also said that it protects brain health.

 Anyone who enjoys healthy meals (and a glass of red wine) with friends and family.
 This diet may need a bit of portion control, but its health benefits are almost endless.
 It’s perfect for anyone who wants to generally live a healthy life, as well as people struggling with heart health issues.